Ramarajanrsa/E2E-Kubernetes-3T-DevSecOps-Project/README.md

 ## Kubernetes Manifests Files
 The `Kubernetes-Manifests-Files` directory holds Kubernetes manifests for deploying your application on AWS EKS.
 Understand and customize these files to suit your project needs.

+## Kubernetes Manifests Files
+The `S3 Bucket Terraform` directory holds Terraform scripts for setting up the S3 bucket & Dynamodb creation with versioning which will be used to store Terraform statefile while creating the Infra for our ptroject.

 ## Project Details
 🛠️ **Tools Explored:**